Csjg2002/Csjg2002/README.md

 <h2>🤷‍♂️ About Me:</h2>

 Hi, my name is Cameron.
-I have a background in Digital Games Design and Development, and I am deeply passionate about games and game-related software.
-I have completed courses in C# and Unreal Engine Blueprints and I am confident using both Unreal Engine and Unity.
+I have a background in Digital Games Design and Development, with a passion for gaming and game-related software.
+I’m proficient in both Unreal Engine and Unity, having completed courses in C# and Unreal Engine Blueprints.

-After graduating with a first-class honours degree, I was offered a full-time role as a Junior Games Developer at Toastie Labs in Gateshead, where I had previously interned for seven months.
-In this role, I am working on an exciting new game project, gaining hands-on experience in programming, collaborating with a talented team, and learning the ins and outs of how a games development studio operates.
+After graduating with first-class honours, I joined Toastie Labs in Gateshead as a Junior Games Developer, following a seven-month internship.
+In this role, I am currently co-leading the development of the team’s next major project in Unity.

 <h2>💼 Professional Projects:</h2>